tushar385/Git_Commands/README.md

 ## To initialize current folder as a git folder
 git init

+## To un-initialize current folder as a git folder
+rm -rf .git

 ## To connect cwd with github repository
 git remote add origin https://github.com/abc123/git_project2.git